The right moment to engage: why timing is (almost) everything

 The rise of Account-Based Everything: the return of the bespoke approach

-The Account-Based Marketing (ABM) approach, which targets a limited number of strategic accounts with highly personalized actions, is experiencing renewed interest.
-It is evolving into a broader framework called Account-Based Everything (ABE), where the entire company rallies around priority accounts.
+Account-Based Marketing (ABM), which concentrates resources on a small number of strategic accounts with highly personalized actions, is evolving into Account-Based Everything (ABE), where sales, marketing, customer success, and sometimes product all align around the same priority accounts.

 GDPR compliance and ethical selling as competitive advantages